 ProClinix, with locations in Ardsley, Pleasantville, and Armonk, NY, is more than just a rehabilitation facility.
 We also offer athletes (from your high school athlete to your weekend warrior), the ability to train in our Sports Performance Bridge Program which partners with state of the art training facilities.
-Personal trainer Keiran Halton is a Certified Strength and Conditioning Specialist and sees clients in our Ardsley location.
+Our personal trainers are certified specialists and see clients in our Armonk location.

 We provide a comprehensive program that incorporates proper techniques for warm-up, strengthening, flexibility, endurance, conditioning and training.
 Our program is designed to reduce the risk of injury and at the same time, improve athletic performance, ensuring the best outcomes for athletes.
 Our goal is to take athletes with any limitation and help them return to full mobility and strength.